yanxu-chen/yanxu-chen.github.io/_pages/research.md

 <img src="http://yanxu-chen.github.io/images/equation.png" width="600" height="250">

-The video below shows Ekman pumping for three cases: <br />
+The video below shows Ekman pumping (or divergence of horizontal transport) for three cases: <br />
 a) upper panels that only consider advection 1; <br />
 b) middle panels that take into account both advections 1 and 2; <br />
 c) lower panels for a fully nonlinear result. <br />